On this page:

 3.3 Current Framework Version

 All public sites and pages must be developed and maintained within the current version of the framework provided.
-As of January 2, 2019, the 5.0 version of the framework is the only actively-supported version.
+As of January 2, 2019, Version 5 of the framework is the only actively-supported version.

 Sites published through UNLcms will have the framework updated automatically.
 If your site is hosted on another server, it is your responsibility to maintain the current framework: unl.edu framework synchronization information.

 4.1 Meta Description Tag

 Inclusion of unique page descriptions in the meta description tag are encouraged to give website viewers an accurate page description when served results from a search engine.
 Although you can write a meta description of any length, Google typically truncates snippets to the recommended length of 160 characters.

 4.2 Title Tag